 • comments about court cases (see Fact Sheet E3: Sub Judice Convention)

 • allegations about someone’s conduct or character, as this can only be done in a specific debate about that person.

 Answers should be direct, factual and succinct.
 They sometimes contain information such as graphs and tables and can be quite detailed.
 Ministers have 30 days to reply in writing to questions.

-Ministers give their written answers to the Clerk.
-Procedure Office Staff, on behalf of the Clerk, publish the answers online in the database.
+Ministers give their written answers to the Procedure Office staff who publish the answers online in the database.
 When the answer is published online, the member recieves a notification email.
 See 'Finding questions and answers online' below.

 The Procedure Office publishes all questions on notice and their answers in the questions and responses database.
 You can use the database to search for questions and answers based on who asked the question, who it was addressed to, the date, keywords and whether or not it has been answered.

-You can find new questions on the database at the end of each sitting day and new answers whenever they are submitted to the Clerk.
+You can find new questions on the database at the end of each sitting day and new answers whenever they are submitted.

 Phone the Assembly Procedure Office on 03 9651 8563 or email email@example.com for assistance.